““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 And speaking of today–and tomorrow–we can tell you, because we raised them, that shock and awe is really not going to work on the generation behind us (now the largest voting bloc in the country, by the way).
 They’ve already got that peaceful, easy feeling, they know what freedom really means, and can see the hot, dry day their taxes are saving up for.
 Treating them with respect, on the other hand?
 Let alone as the future the rest of us were put on earth for?
 Now that might just throw them for a loop.

 Humility is strength.
 Gratitude is strength.
 Humility means being grounded, looking up at others high on the tightrope being buffeted by every breeze, and wishing for their own sakes that they would fall.
 Gratitude means acknowledging and appreciating all the people and forces that give you the strength to do better.
-And if you’re so hard-bitten a revenuer we’ve become too sub-human for you to think of us in this way, let it also be added that it really is easier to catch arthropods of all kinds with honey than vinegar.
+And if you’re so hard-bitten a revenuer that we’ve become too sub-human to think of us in this way, let it also be added that it really is easier to catch arthropods of all kinds with honey than vinegar.
 So let us be your Cyrano for a few precious moments:

 Once again, let’s begin at the beginning, with how you address us.